FAQ

 • the respondent was recklessly indifferent as to whether the complainant consented to sexual activity or withdrew consent to sexual activity.

-There is a range of support options available to you if you have experienced sexual assault or harassment.
+There is a range of support options available to you if you have experienced sexual harm.
 It doesn’t matter if the incident occurred recently or a long time ago, if it happened on-campus or off-campus, or whether you are a student or a staff member.
 Support is always available and we encourage you to make use of the free and confidential services both at UniSA or, if you prefer, outside of the University.

 Click here for more information.